KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 Auxiliary files and the substitution preprocessor
 =================================================

-The `auxiliary files <auxiliary-files-for-fortran-90_>`_ are templates for integrators, drivers, and utilities.
+The `auxiliary files <auxiliary-files-for-fortran-90_>`_ in the :file:`$KPP_HOME/util` subdirectory are templates for integrators, drivers, and utilities.
 They are inserted into the KPP output after being run through the substitution preprocessor.
-This preprocessor replaces `several placeholder symbols
-<list-of-symbols-replaced_>`_ in the template files
-with their particular values in the model at hand.
+This preprocessor replaces `several placeholder symbols <list-of-symbols-replaced_>`_ in the template files with their particular values in the model at hand.
 Usually, only :command:`KPP_ROOT` and :command:`KPP_REAL` are needed because the other values can also be obtained via the variables listed in :ref:`table-inl-type`.

 :command:`KPP_REAL` is replaced by the appropriate single or double precision declaration  type.
 Depending on the target language KPP will